 Spatial Mic records the entire sound-field with precision.
 Signals from 8 capsules, encoded with Spatial Mic Converter plugin result in a second order ambisonics representation of your audio scene.
 This allows for stunning spatial resolution, engaging listeners as immersive sound moves around their heads.
-Additionally the plugin can be used to create virtual mono or stereo microphones which can be aimed anywhere in the sound-field.
+Additionally the plugin can be used to create virtual mono or stereo microphones which can be aimed anywhere in the sound-field and up to 7.1.4 surround sound.